Davide-Ettori/Text-Mining/README.md

 # Text-Mining
-Projects for the Data Mining and Text Mining course at UIC Chicago - Fall 2024
+Projects for the Data Mining and Text Mining course at UIC Chicago (CS 583) - Fall 2024